By Sarah Burchard

 Listen to native speakers.
 Whether through music, video, or language apps, hearing the language helps you pronounce it better.

-Learning Hawaiian is more than just picking up a few words — it’s about understanding and respecting a deep cultural heritage.
+Learning Hawaiian is more than just picking up a few words, it’s about understanding and respecting a deep cultural heritage.
 You don’t need to be fluent to show aloha through your efforts.

 Whether you’re preparing for a trip or simply curious about Hawaiʻi’s language, start with pronunciation and basic words and take it one step at a time.
+Here are some basics to get you started.

 <p>Hawaiian language bingo</p>